What are Lanthanides?

 6. Ionization energy: Attraction of electrons by the nuclear charge is much higher and hence Ionization energy of 5d elements are much larger than 4d and 3d.
 In 5d series, all elements except Pt and Au have filled s-shell.

-Elements from Hafnium to rhenium have same IE and after IE increases with the number of shared d-electrons such that Iridium and Gold have the maximum IE.
+Elements from Hafnium to rhenium have same Ionization Energy and after Ionization Energy increases with the number of shared d-electrons such that Iridium and Gold have the maximum Ionization Energy.

 Mercury – the liquid metal: Mercury is the only metal that exists in its liquid state at room temperature.
 6s valence electrons of Mercury are more closely pulled by the nucleus (lanthanide contraction) such that outer s-electrons are less involved in metallic bonding.